 SCUSD invested a tremendous amount of time and effort into the development of the 2014 Graduate Profile and hopes to build upon that work.
 With significant time having passed, the district also recognizes the need to revisit the final product to determine what revisions might be needed.
 Following this revision, a clear plan is needed for operationalizing the Graduate Profile across all schools and facets of the organization.
 This work will also align with and build upon the efforts of the Graduation Task Force, who provided detailed recommendations to the district in 2017-18.
 These will help to frame the Graduate Profile process, particularly in considering how the Graduate Profile can increase shared responsibility for student outcomes, provide a framework for monitoring progress toward improved student outcomes, and serve as a point of alignment for professional learning that leads to accelerated student achievement.
-However, at this time, there is a need to revamp this goals and ensure the actions are implemented, as intended.

-The following section (Actions) includes a column titled 'Contributing' for which each action is categorized as 'Y' or 'N.' A 'Y' in this column indicates that the action is contributing to meeting the increased or improved services requirement as described in the Increased or Improved

-Services section later in this LCAP.
+The following section (Actions) includes a column titled 'Contributing' for which each action is categorized as 'Y' or 'N.' A 'Y' in this column indicates that the action is contributing to meeting the increased or improved services requirement as described in the Increased or Improved Services section later in this LCAP.
 These actions are those that are funded in part or fully by LCFF Supplemental Concentration grant funds and intended to increase or improve services for unduplicated students (English Learners, Foster Youth, Homeless Youth, and Socioeconomically Disadvantaged students).